Resilience in Life

-The second anchor tool is ‘The Charter’ – the children describe the way they would like to feel when they’re at The Willow on the Farm and what they can do to help themselves and their friends feel this way.
+The second anchor tool is ‘The Charter’ – the children describe the way they would like to feel when they’re at The Willow and what they can do to help themselves and their friends feel this way.

-Every two weeks a new “feeling word” is introduced, we talk about how that word feels, how to recognise it in ourselves and others and if it is a red or blue feeling how to manage our emotions to get to the right place.
+Every two weeks a new “feeling word” is introduced, we talk about how that word feels, how to recognise it in ourselves and others and if it is a red or blue feeling how to regulate our emotions to get to the best place.

 We are proud to have good relationships with all our feeder schools and having asked them what they are looking for in children joining reception we now ensure that all Willow children: